41. AUNT GWEN’S BIRTHDAY

 Alan: Look here, Amy.
 What about BUYING her a bottle of good champagne?

 Amy: Champagne?
 What’s the matter with you, darling?
-You know aunt Gwennot touch alcohol.
+You know aunt Gwen

 Alan: I know, but then she could bring it to our Christmas party.